BVS Investors Have Opportunity to Lead Bioventus Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-15, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bioventus Inc. ("Bioventus" or the "Company") (NASDAQ: BVS).
+LOS ANGELES, Feb.
+21, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bioventus Inc. ("Bioventus" or the "Company") (NASDAQ: BVS).

 Class Period: February 11, 2021 – November 21, 2022